PyRepair/maniple/training-data/test-LLM-facts-summary/pandas/86/bug_report_response_2.md

 @Appender(_shared_docs["pivot"], indents=1)
 def pivot(data: "DataFrame", index=None, columns=None, values=None) -> "DataFrame":
     if columns is None:
-        raise ValueError("The 'columns' parameter is required and cannot be None.") if values is None:
+        raise TypeError("The 'columns' argument is required for the pivot function.") if values is None:
         cols = [columns] if index is None else [index, columns] append = index is None